From “pets” to plates, chia has undergone a most impressive makeover since its debut on the Home Shopping Network a few decades ago.

 Chia is higher in fiber than flax.
 In ground form, chia provides 2 grams of fiber, but whole chia seeds contain triple that amount!

 Chia falls just short of flax with regard to healthy omega 3 fat content.
 Both seeds contain alpha-linolenic acid (ALA), a precursor to omega-3 fats EPA and DHA.
-Consuming ALA and requiring that your body convert it is still healthy, but yields far less potent omega 3 benefits than obtaining EPA and DHA directly from marine sources such as wild cold-water fish or high quality fish oil supplements.
+Consuming ALA and requiring that your body convert it is still healthy, but yields far less potent omega 3 benefits than obtaining EPA and DHA directly from marine sources such as wild cold-water fish or high quality cod liver oil supplements.

 Chia is a decent source of “complete protein,” meaning it contains all nine “essential amino acids” (relevant mostly to vegans who don’t consume any animal proteins).
 Flax provides a similar amount of protein, but in an incomplete form.